syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/No-Result-Found.md

 # No Results Found

-When the entered item is not in the suggestion list, SfAutoComplete displays a text indicating there is no search results found.
-We can set the desire text to be displayed for indicating no results found with the `NoResultsFoundText` property.
+When the entered item is not in the suggestion list, SfAutoComplete displays text indicating that no search results were found.
+You can set the desired text to be displayed when no results are found using the `NoResultsFoundText` property.

 {% tabs %}